syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {% endtabs %}

-The following code example shows how to bind the image from file system during mail merge process by using MergeImageFieldEventHandler.
+The following code example shows how to bind the image from file system during Mail merge process by using MergeImageFieldEventHandler.

 {% tabs %}